ai4co/reevo/README.md

-# ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution
+# Large Language Models as Hyper-Heuristics for Combinatorial Optimization

 🥳 **Welcome!** This is a codebase that accompanies the paper [*ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution*](https://arxiv.org/abs/2402.01145).